Hours and rates

 Our most delicious visit!
-Embrace the autumn and discover Gaudi’s first house!
-The experience includes a beautiful tin of Hofmann’s craquinyolis to take away.
+Embrace the winter and discover Gaudi’s first house!
+The experience includes a sweet or savoury aperitif from Hofmann for take away.

 02"Open Date Vicens" allows you visiting Casa Vicens at any time you want the day you wish (from the date of purchase you can come whenever you decide).
 Casa Vicens is a gift for your eyes, and represents an unprecedented Gaudí to discover.